ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 ## Some projects

-**Multi-sensor perception**: Automated driving relies first on a diverse range of sensors, like Valeo's cameras, LiDARs, radars and ultrasonics.
+**Multi-sensor perception**: Automated driving relies first on a diverse range of sensors, like Valeo's [fish-eye cameras](https://www.valeo.com/en/360-vue/), [LiDARs](https://www.valeo.com/en/valeo-scala/), radars and ultrasonics.
 Exploiting at best the outputs of each of these sensors at any instant is fundamental to understand the complex environment of the vehicle.
 To this end, we explore various deep learning approaches where sensors are considered both in isolation and collectively.

 **Domain adaptation**: Deep learning and reinforcement learning are key technologies for autonomous driving.
 One of the challenges they face is to adapt to conditions which differ from those met during training.
 To improve systems' performance in such situations, we explore so-called "domain adaption" techniques, as in [AdvEnt](https://github.com/valeoai/ADVENT), our project presented at CVPR 2019.